Utah Concealed Firearms Permit

 If you do not live in Maryland, do not even attempt to get a permit.
 If you do live in Maryland and believe you may qualify for a permit, we are happy to assist you.
 Maryland requires 16 hours of training, including a graded shooting requirement.
 If you are renewing your permit, you are required 8 hours of training.

 Credit Policy: If you make a financial commitment to a class and are guaranteed a seat, you are not entitled to a refund if you do not attend the class.
-However, we are happy to extend a credit to you for a future class, but will not refund your money.
+However, we are happy to extend a 50% credit of your deposit to you for a future class, but will not refund your money.
 If you are concerned about not making a class, please select registration only.
 This reserves a seat, but does not guarantee you a seat until payment is made.
 We thank you and look forward to working with you.